Sunday, August 15, 2010

 We could withdraw the stipend through cheques drawn against our accounts at the Paymaster’s Office at our own time ( as long as we had a credit balance) Our cheques styled like any other bank cheque-books were valid at the Paymaster’s Office and nowhere else.
 It was most convenient as we did not have to queue up every payday to get our money.

-Aside from that all our other facilities were within easy reach atop the hill.
 Unlike in PD where we were housed in single-storey wooden barracks, in SB we were in 2 blocks of a 4-storey building.
 The A Block housed the A,B,C, and D Coys (Coy stands for Company) with the A Coy at the top.
 The B Block housed the remaining 4 Coys ie the E, F, G and H Coys with E Coy at the top.
 The Dining-Hall and canteen were just in front of the A Block.
-There were 2 other blocks which housed the Class-rooms, Library, Science Labs, the Administration and the Q ( Quarter Master which supplied the uniforms and military equipments).
+There were 2 other blocks which housed the Class-rooms, Library, Science Labs, the Administration and the Q ( Quarter Master which supplied the uniforms and military equipment).

 The utilities (bathing and toilet facilities) were an improvement in that we now had showers unlike before ( where we used dippers from a big and long cement tub) For those who still preferred ‘dippers’ a smaller tub was still made available for them.

 Another big change was in the Prep facility accorded to us.Prep was from 1915hrs(7.15pm) till 2100hrs.
 In PD Prep was done in the Class-rooms at our own desks and separated from each other.
 In SB however, Prep was in a big room at the end of the corridor where we had to sit on long benches next to each other with the desks attached to the wall.
 We got into each other’s way initially but somehow we managed.